 Does breastfeeding make you tired?

-This is a great question!
-Cholecystokinin (CCK) is the hormone that is released in both the infant and the parent during breastfeeding.
+Cholecystokinin (CCK) is the hormone released in both the infant and the parent during breastfeeding.
 About five minutes into nursing, both the infant and the parent get a surge of this hormone, which makes them sleepy.
 There is a larger surge when the infant becomes full, which causes the “milk drunk” phenomenon that many parents see.
-For the parent, the release of CCK and other breastfeeding hormones such as oxytocin and prolactin, aids in relaxation and promotes sleepiness.
+For the parent, the release of CCK and other breastfeeding hormones, such as oxytocin and prolactin, aids in relaxation and promotes sleepiness.

-It’s important to make sure you’re in a safe position to nurse so, if you do fall asleep, your infant is safe.
+It’s important to make sure you’re in a safe breastfeeding position, so if you do fall asleep, your infant is safe.
 Laying down in bed to breastfeed may be better than on the couch or sitting up in a chair, especially if you’re already tired, so your baby has less of a chance of falling if you nod off.

 Are the health benefits different between pumping and breastfeeding?

 The other benefit of breastfeeding over pumping is that infants have a better chance of fighting off illness when breastfed.
-The parent’s body will know when the baby is sick, and the next time they feed there will be antibodies present in the breastmilk to help them fight off any sickness.
+The parent’s body will know when the baby is sick, and the next time they feed, there will be antibodies present in the breastmilk to help them fight off any illness.
 This happens even if the parent is not sick.

 Where can parents go if they need help with breastfeeding?

 You shouldn’t hesitate to reach out if you ever have any questions or concerns about breastfeeding.
-Ask your healthcare provider about seeing a lactation specialist (I.B.C.L.C.), which should be covered under insurance.
-Success means something different to everyone—every parenting journey is different.
-But, every parent deserves to know that they’re doing a great job.
+Ask your OBGYN or midwife about seeing a lactation specialist (IBCLC), or other education and breastfeeding support services offered, which should be covered under insurance.
+Success means something different to everyone.
+Every parenting journey is different.
+But every parent deserves to know they’re doing a great job.